AlexandreWritesCode/Hanabi/README.md

 - Players are able to see all other player's hands except their own
 - Players can give total information about other player's cards--that is, in telling a card's color, you must inform all cards in the player's hand of that same color--and in implementing the game, a player should be able to retreive known information
 - Players play cards in their hand to a stack on the table which must being one greater than the current card on the table of that color
+- Class implementation of a Card, Deck, Discard, Sets (table) and Hand
-- Finite number of lives and hints which reduce
+- Finite number of lives and hints which reduce and increase given player's moves